 Domain name appraisals can be subjective, and because of the dynamic nature of the market, there is no guarantee that a domain appraisal is accurate or close to accurate, even if an expert in the field of domain investing is giving the appraisal.

-There are some automated domain appraisals available, and two of the services offer a free domain appraisal.
-Appraisals from automated services are generally based on qualitative measures and they don’t have a human looking them over to ensure accuracy.
+There are some automated domain domain appraisals available, and two of the services offer a free domain appraisal.
+Appraisals from automated services are generally based on qualitative measures and they do not have a human looking them over to ensure accuracy.
 Free domain appraisals are based off of algorithms created by the owner of the appraisal service.
+Estibot offers an automated domain appraisal and GoDaddy recently a domain appraisal tool, which is also automated and free to use.
+The GoDaddy appraisal service is called GoValue.

 DomainInvesting.com has written a number of articles about domain appraisals.
 There are discussions about how they may be used to sell domain names as well as some flaws with the domain appraisal process.
 There is even an article about domain appraisal scams.